SwiftERM Hyper-personalisation for ecommerce email marketing

 Future proofing your ecommerce growth

-Future proofing your ecommerce growth.
-There have never been as many opportunities in the ecommerce space, nor has there been as much competition.
-Plummeting return on ad spend is pushing brands to prioritise customer lifetime value and promote brand loyalty.
+There have never been as many opportunities in the ecommerce space as there are at the moment, nor has there been so little competition.
+However, the plummeting return on ad spend is pushing brands to prioritise customer lifetime value and promote brand loyalty.

 Trust is the main currency of the future of ecommerce.
 Brands must be transparent, authentic, and readily available to their customers, especially where online consumers spend most of their time: on social media.
-Social commerce is at the center of online shopping for tomorrow’s consumer, with brands investing in video and live shopping.
+Social commerce is at the centre of online shopping for tomorrow’s consumers, with brands investing in video and live shopping.

 Direct-to-consumer (DTC) companies are also investing in online communities to humanise their brands, increase customer retention, and overcome skyrocketing advertising costs.